Functions

 • inline Hints to the compiler that the function body should be expanded inline at call sites (for performance).
 This is most effective with small utility functions.

-inline func square(x: int) int {
+inline fn square(x: int) int {

 return x * x;